 - It is readily available

 - Fades with time

 Purple chalcedony has nice shades of purple ranging from light lilac to dark purple.
 The purple gemstone is generally translucent to opaque and has a very rich color.

 Chalcedony is compact and has no cleavages.
 This is partly due to the gemstone’s lack of crystal formations.
 It has a microcrystalline structure and a medium hardness of about 6.5 to 7 Mohs.
 Chalcedony has a bohemian appeal and can be incorporated in ethnic jewelry designs.

 - Waxy-vitreous luster

 - Generally affordable

 - Quite affordable

 - Lasts for long

 Most people confuse purple sapphire with amethyst.
-Even though purple sapphire is not abundant, it’s still as good-looking as blue sapphires.
-The purple in color in this type of sapphire is obtained from the presence of chromium during its formation.
+Even though purple sapphire is not abundant, it’s still as good-looking as blue sap.
+The purple in color in this type of sapphire is obtained from the presence of chromium during its formation. p hires